 Detergent additives can remedy many of the concerns associated with injector cleanliness.
 High doses of these additives can partially clean an already heavily coked injector, while smaller doses can maintain injectors at an acceptably clean state, which ensures correct operation.
+Additive producers and fuel suppliers should check through field trials the extent to which their formulations may contribute to undesirable internal deposit formation at various treat rates.
 Many fuel distributors include these additives in commercial diesel fuels as quality features to obtain a 'keep clean' effect.